Twaddler01/rpg_similitude/README.md

 * QUEST tab

 ## UPDATES
+12-04-2024
+- BATTLE: Added multiple enemy support and 3 basic player abilities.
+Not 100% sure of current ability layout quite yet, but it's similar to what I'm aiming for.
+Need a # of turns cooldown support for abilities and a very basic tooltip next.

 12-03-2024
 - BATTLE is done for location, level, enemy, and counts.
 Progress on battle elements is next, allowing for multiple enemies.